-(1) All courses with non-continuous assessment have to be offered as one of the following types of courses:
+(1) All courses with non-continuous assessment (npi) have to be offered as one of the following types of courses:

-Lecture (Vorlesung, VO), non-continuous assessment (npi): Lectures aim to present topics, subjects and methods of the degree programmes in Biology, Nutritional Sciences, Molecular Biology and Pharmacy, taking into account different academic doctrines.
+Lecture (Vorlesung, VO), non-continuous assessment (npi): Lectures serve to present topics, issues and methods of the field of natural sciences and technical sciences in the field of natural sciences, taking into account different academic doctrines.
 The lecture is completed with an oral or written examination.